Amareteklay/heritage-housing-issues/README.md

 ## **9. Main Data Analysis and Machine Learning Libraries**

-* Here you should list the libraries you used in the project and provide example(s) on how you used these libraries.
+* Here is a list of the libraries I used in the project.
+The version number of each library can be found in the [requirements file](https://github.com/Amareteklay/heritage-housing-issues/blob/main/requirements.txt) of this project.

+* Numpy:

+* Pandas: to convert CSV data to DataFrame and make data management and manipulation with the help of builtin functionalities easier.

+* Scikit-learn: was used to train and evaluate the ML model that was then used to predict sale price.
+The training involves cross validation and hyperparameter optimization in an effort to identify the most appropriate model and specify the optimal parameters that enhance model performance.

+* Matplot-lib:

+* Seaborn:

+* Jupyter: an interactive environment to create the notebooks where I collect data, clean the data, conduct correlation study, do feature engineering, train and evaluate ML model.

+* StreamLit: to create a dashboard with important information organized in separate pages and an interactive UI for predicting sale price of a house.

-* Numpy
+* pandas-profiling

-* Pandas
+* plotly

-* Scikit-learn
+* ppscore

-* Matplot-lib
+* feature-engine

-* Seaborn
+* imbalanced-learn

-* Jupyter
+* xgboost

-* StreamLit
+* yellowbrick

 ## **10. Credits**

-* In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-* You can break the credits section up into Content and Media, depending on what you have included in your project.
+### **Code**

+- I have reused and adapted code from different sections of the course as well as the walk through projects.

+- Specific locations of the sources of the code are referred to in inline comments and doc strings in each notebook or python file.

 ### **Content**

-- The text for the Home page was taken from Wikipedia Article A

-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The outline of this documentation was taken from the accompanying (to the project) code repository provided by the Code Institute.

+-

-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icon in the dashboard app was taken from [Font Awesome](https://fontawesome.com/)

-### **Media**

-- The photos used on the home and sign up page are from This Open Source site

-- The images used for the gallery page were taken from this other open source site

 ### **Acknowledgements**

-*
+* I would like to thank my mentor, Mo Shami, for his kind support and inspiring comments.